Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 docker secret rm <secret>Removes a secret

-Note: Docker does not let you “read the secret value back” via CLI.
+Docker won’t let you read the secret value back via CLI.
 That’s by design.

 Using Swarm secrets from a Compose file